-(Note) SSSDP participating institutions may consider the non-JUPAS applications for the subsidised places under SSSDP programmes after the JUPAS offer, provided that there are unfilled subsidised places.
+(Note) In general, SSSDP participating institutions may consider the non-JUPAS applications for the subsidised places under SSSDP programmes after the JUPAS offer, provided that there are unfilled subsidised places.
 SSSDP participating institutions will announce on their websites number of remaining subsidised places for each SSSDP undergraduate programme after the JUPAS offer.
 Non-JUPAS local applicants should refer to the relevant institutions’ websites for their admission arrangements including the commencement date and deadline of the application.
-In addition to the above, for the 2021/22 academic year, participating institutions may also start admitting non-JUPAS local students for individual programmes after the Main Round of JUPAS, or after all admission rounds of JUPAS, depending on the intakes of individual programmes.
-For details of the admission arrangements of individual programmes, non-JUPAS local students should refer to the relevant institutions’ websites.
-The admission arrangement for non-JUPAS local students in the 2022/23 academic year will be announced in due course.
+In addition to the above, for the 2022/23 academic year, participating institutions may also start admitting non-JUPAS local students for individual programmes after the Main Round of JUPAS, or after all admission rounds of JUPAS, depending on the intakes of individual programmes.
+For the programmes selected under the Pilot Project on the Development of Applied Degree Programmes, the Education Bureau and the participating institutions are on a pilot basis exploring to provide more flexibility regarding the admission of non-JUPAS local students via direct admission.
+For details, students may contact the relevant institutions.
+The admission arrangement for non-JUPAS local students in the 2023/24 academic year will be announced in due course.

 The subsidised places are allocated according to existing admission arrangement of the self-financing sub-degree programmes, i.e. through direct admission by institutions.
 Students can apply for admission to the designated sub-degree programmes directly through the institutions concerned.
 Please approach the institution(s) concerned for the details about admission and relevant arrangements including the eligibility for subsidy and tuition fees payment etc.